ThaMaster/acg_3d_studio/README.md

 ## Change log

 This section details the changes that occurs with each session of working on this project.
 After each programming session a new list with all the things that have been done and other information will be posted.
 This is to have a clear view of what has been done and what is needed to be fixed/added to the project.

+### Change log - 2024-02-03

+- Added an additional light to all transform nodes to test if the state functions correctly, *(spoiler it does!)*.
+- Created a *Merge()* function that aims to merge two states and return the result.
+This is to be used when the *RenderVisitor* traverses the scene graph.
+If the node does not have a state, simply copy all the current state information into the result and return.
+- Created a rotation callback to test if the callback function works.
+- Added so that each node have a vector of potential *UpdateCallbacks*.
+This way, each node can update several things in a singel node.

+### Change log - 2024-02-02

+- Started to implement the state class into the project.
+- Implemented so that each node can have an *UpdateCallback* that gets called by a *UpdateVisitor* only if the callback is present.

+### Change log - 2024-01-28

+- Change so that each geometry calculate s its boudning box and then the group/transform nodes exapnds their bounding box depending on their children.
+- If the xml contains multiple objects with the same node name, it will skip the file path and load the already existing object again.
+- Continued to implement some things in the UpdateVisitor and the State classes.

+### Change log - 2024-01-27

+- Rendering now happens using the visitor design pattern.
+- Created the file UpdateCallback which will be derived from when creating update callbacks for the update visitor.

 ### Change log - 2024-01-25